Namo Bharat: Integration

-To ensure a convenient and seamless travel experience for commuters, the three Phase-1 Namo Bharat corridors—Delhi-Meerut, Delhi-Panipat, and Delhi-Alwar—will converge at Delhi's Sarai Kale Khan station.
+The three Phase-1 Namo Bharat corridors—Delhi-Meerut, Delhi-Panipat, and Delhi-Alwar—will converge at Delhi's Sarai Kale Khan station.
 These corridors will be interoperable, allowing trains to move freely between them.
-This interoperability will enable commuters to travel between stations on different corridors without changing trains, encouraging a shift from private vehicles to the Namo Bharat network.

 Namo Bharat stations are integrated with other modes of public transport wherever feasible, including airports, railway stations of the Indian Railway network, inter-state bus terminals, and Delhi Metro stations.
 This integration aims to ensure seamless commuter transfers between different modes of transportation, encouraging greater reliance on public transit systems.
 While Namo Bharat will serve as the backbone of regional transportation across the National Capital Region, Delhi Metro lines will complement it by functioning as feeder lines.
 The Sarai Kale Khan RapidX station will serve as a mega-terminal where all three Phase-I RapidX corridors converge, further enhancing connectivity.